 Bill is a member of the Michigan Bar Association, Saginaw County Bar Association, Bay County Bar Association, the Federation of Defense and Corporate Counsel [FDCC] (limited to 1,100 trial lawyers worldwide).
 He has tried cases throughout the state and federal courts of the state of Michigan and has tried cases and/or represented clients in matters in Alabama, Arizona, California, Florida, Illinois, Indiana, Kentucky, Louisiana, Maine, Michigan, New Hampshire, New York, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia, Washington and Wisconsin.

-Bill is the only attorney in eastern Michigan, outside of the Greater Metropolitan Detroit area, chosen to be included in a listing of outstanding attorneys from across the country, in the SuperLawyers, Corporate Counsel Edition, published March/April 2009.
-Bill has also been named one of Michigan's top lawyers for three consecutive years (2006, 2007, & 2008) by the Michigan SuperLawyers Magazine and also has received several commendations, letters and citations for his hard work and professionalism in his career.
-Bill is also committed to the community and takes those responsibilities serious as Chair of the Saginaw Arts & Enrichment Commission [2007-2009] and Vice Chair [2005-2007], overseeing programs and services, enhancing education to the public and recommending direction of investment and providing grants for various cultural enrichment activities.
+Bill was the only attorney in eastern Michigan, outside of the Greater Metropolitan Detroit area, chosen to be included in a listing of outstanding attorneys from across the country, in the SuperLawyers, Corporate Counsel Edition, published March/April 2009.
+Bill was also named one of Michigan's top lawyers for three consecutive years by the Michigan SuperLawyers Magazine and also received several commendations, letters and citations for his hard work and professionalism in his career.
+Bill is also committed to the community and takes those responsibilities serious as former Chair of the Saginaw Arts & Enrichment Commission [2007-2009] and Vice Chair [2005-2007], overseeing programs and services, enhancing education to the public and recommending direction of investment and providing grants for various cultural enrichment activities.
 He was appointed a Commissioner of the Saginaw Arts & Enrichment Commission in 2004 and began his second term in 2007.
 The members are appointed by the Mayor, with City Council approval.
 In October 2007 and 2008, Bill and his wife, Dee, were the Underwriting Co-Chairs for the Field Neurosciences Institute's fall fundraiser benefit for nursing scholarships and a handicapped accessible sprinter van, and are currently assisting in this capacity for the September 2009 benefit.